josephalabiwork/Tech-Studio-Academy-Students-Performance-Analysis/README.md

 *	Which course shows the highest student engagement level?
 *	Is there any relationship between engagement level and final grade?
 *	Do onsite learners perform better than online learners?
-*	Which city has students with the best completion rates?\
+*	Which city has students with the best completion rates?
 *	How does the number of mentorship sessions affect satisfaction or performance?
 *	What can Tech Studio Academy improve to boost student success and engagement?
+### Data Understanding
+Dataset Overview
+The dataset contains student demographic and engagement attributes:
+Column Name
+* Student_ID                         * Unique identifier for each student
+Name
+Student name
+Gender
+Male/Female
+Age
+Age of student
+City
+Location of residence
+Program
+Type of academic program enrolled
+Learning_Mode
+Online or Onsite learning
+Attendance_Rate (%)
+Percentage class attendance
+Participation_Score
+Engagement in class activities (Scale 1–10) Internship_Sessions
+Number of internship practical sessions attended Satisfaction_Score
+Student satisfaction with the learning experience (Scale 1–10) Final_Grade (%)
+Final academic score
+Completion_Status
+Completed or Dropped out
+Year
+Academic session year